f5devcentral/f5-agility-labs-xc/docs/class8/lab1.rst

-Lab 1: Deploying F5 Distributed Cloud Proxy Services to Securely Deliver a Public Endpoint
+Lab 1: Review Developer Portal
 ==========================================================================================

 This lab will focus on the deployment and security of an existing hosted application using F5